 In the Higher Physical or Moving Centre we encounter adventure, creativity, courage, freedom and the kind of effortless flow of energy when we’re ‘in the zone’.
 In Higher Emotional Centre we might encounter the experiences of bliss, harmony, empathy and compassion.
 Higher Intellectual Centre is where we experience awareness, meaning and truth.

-In the higher centres, the needs appear more clearly as the qualities of essence which they really are.
+In the higher centres, the needs appear more clearly as the qualities of essence which they really represent (see The Beauty of Needs).
 Unfortunately language often fails us when we seek to describe the nuances of experience here.
 For example, the ‘love’ I have for chocolate cake (Physical Centre) is clearly not the same as my ‘love’ for my friends (Emotional Centre), nor for the heart-opening experience of ‘love’ which holding a new-born baby or watching a golden sunrise in a beautiful natural setting can be (Higher Emotional Centre).
 It’s not just a matter of degree: these are different qualities of energy and really require different words.
 In this example we could perhaps talk about ‘appetite’ versus ‘affection’ and bring in foreign loan words such as ‘agape’ for unconditional love, but there are other cases where the distinctions are trickier to elucidate and to describe.
+In the East, ‘nirvana’, ‘mokshi’, ‘satori’ and ‘enlightenment’ all refer simply to the state of being in the higher centres, despite the intellectual accretions and interpretations added by the various religions and belief systems which have used these terms.

-Nevertheless I hope this is enough to offer a glimpse of how centres relate to our experience of human needs and how it all ties together with the Beauty of the Needs.
-By escaping the trap of our habitual centering, whether that consists of repetitive stories we tell ourselves (Intellectual Centre), negative feelings we indulge in without examination (Emotional Centre) or the unconscious tics and tensions we hold in our bodies (Physical Centre), we can balance our thoughts, emotions and sensations and sink instinctively into our deeper needs.
+I hope this is enough to offer a glimpse of how the centres relate to our experience of human needs and how it all ties together.
+By escaping the trap of our habitual centering, whether that consists of repetitive stories we tell ourselves (Intellectual Centre), negative feelings we indulge in without examination (Emotional Centre) or the unconscious tics and tensions we hold in our bodies (Physical Centre), we can choose to balance our thoughts, emotions and sensations and sink instinctively into our deeper needs.
 There we are naturally drawn to the Higher Centre experience of the ‘Beauty of the Needs’, including access to qualities such as joy, comprehension and flow.

 If this much whets your appetite, you might also be interested to consider how an understanding of centering can enable a fuller and more nuanced picture of the human response pathway than that described by OFNR.